A cybercriminal has released credentials associated with almost half a million Fortinet VPN (opens in new tab) accounts online.

 While data breaches of all kinds should be taken seriously, the compromise of VPN accounts is particularly concerning, due to the opportunity for attackers to access secure networks, from which position they could inject malware or exfiltrate sensitive data.

 Although the authenticity of the Fortinet VPN credentials has not yet been confirmed, administrators are still advised to take precautionary steps, such as asking users to reset their passwords and checking closely for signs of infiltration.

 Fortinet has since provided the following statement:

 "The security of our customers is our first priority.
 Fortinet is aware that a malicious actor has disclosed SSL-VPN credentials to access FortiGate SSL-VPN devices.
 The credentials were obtained from systems that have not yet implemented the patch update provided in May 2019."

-"Since May 2019, Fortinet has continuously communicated with customers urging the implementation of mitigations, including corporate blog posts in August 2019, July 2020, April 2021 and June 2021.
-For more information, please refer to our latest blog.
+"Since May 2019, Fortinet has continuously communicated with customers urging the implementation of mitigations, including corporate blog posts in August 2019 (opens in new tab), July 2020 (opens in new tab), April 2021 (opens in new tab) and June 2021 (opens in new tab).
+For more information, please refer to our latest blog (opens in new tab).
 We will be issuing another advisory strongly recommending that customers implement both the patch upgrade and password reset as soon as possible.”

 - Here's our list of the best antivirus (opens in new tab) services around